M-A-R-P/M-A-R-P/README.md

 - 👯 I’m looking to contribute on Open Source Projects

-- 👯 My Area of Interest's are Data Science and Artificial Intelligence in SDE & Cyber Security
+- 👯 My Area of Interest's are Data Science and Artificial Intelligence in digital healthcare systems and CyberSec.

 - 👨‍💻 All of my works are available at https://github.com/M-A-R-P